 Shareholders who are not liable for U.S. federal income taxes, including retirement plans, other tax-exempt shareholders and non-U.S. shareholders, will ordinarily not benefit from the foregoing Fund election with respect to foreign taxes.
-Each year, if any, that the Fund files the election described above, shareholders will be notified of the amount of (1) each shareholder's pro rata share of qualified foreign taxes paid by the Fund and (2) the portion of Fund dividends that represents income from foreign sources.
-If the Fund cannot or does not make this election, it may deduct its foreign taxes in computing the amount it is required to distribute.
+Each year, if any, that the International Equity Dividend and Premium or International Tax-Managed Equity Funds file the election described above, shareholders will be notified of the amount of (1) each shareholder's pro rata share of qualified foreign taxes paid by the Fund and (2) the portion of Fund dividends that represents income from foreign sources.
+The other Funds will generally not be entitled to elect to pass foreign taxes and associated credits or deductions through to their shareholders because they will not satisfy the 50% requirement described above.
+If a Fund cannot or does not make this election, it may deduct its foreign taxes in computing the amount it is required to distribute.